mrhaav/PCEnginesAPU1/README.md

 Copy huaweiME909s-120.sh to /etc, or any folder of your choice, and edit the APN to your local APN and DEV to your modem.
 You need to make huaweiME909s-120.sh executable `chmod +x huaweiME909s-120.sh`\
 Create the wwan interface:\
 Network - Interfaces - Add new interface...\
 General Settings - Protocol: DHCP client.
-Physical Settings - Interface: wwan0.\
+Physical Settings - Interface: wwan0.
+\

-Execute huaweiME909s-120.sh at startuip:
+Execute huaweiME909s-120.sh at startup:\
 System - Startup - Local Startup\
 `sh /<your destination>/huaweiME909s-120.sh`
 \